WINTON GROUP Ltd Sells 5,426 Shares of SkyWest, Inc. (NASDAQ:SKYW)

-WINTON GROUP Ltd reduced its position in shares of SkyWest, Inc. (NASDAQ:SKYW – Free Report) by 31.8% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 11,642 shares of the transportation company’s stock after selling 5,426 shares during the period.
-WINTON GROUP Ltd’s holdings in SkyWest were worth $488,000 at the end of the most recent quarter.
+WINTON GROUP Ltd decreased its stake in SkyWest, Inc. (NASDAQ:SKYW – Free Report) by 31.8% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 11,642 shares of the transportation company’s stock after selling 5,426 shares during the period.
+WINTON GROUP Ltd’s holdings in SkyWest were worth $488,000 as of its most recent filing with the SEC.

-Other large investors also recently made changes to their positions in the company.
-Cerity Partners LLC bought a new stake in SkyWest in the first quarter worth about $342,000.
-Roffman Miller Associates Inc. PA bought a new stake in SkyWest in the second quarter worth about $34,000.
-Harvest Fund Management Co.
-Ltd raised its position in SkyWest by 2,109.5% in the third quarter.
-Harvest Fund Management Co.
-Ltd now owns 1,392 shares of the transportation company’s stock worth $58,000 after acquiring an additional 1,329 shares during the period.
-Headlands Technologies LLC bought a new stake in SkyWest in the third quarter worth about $59,000.
-Finally, Allspring Global Investments Holdings LLC raised its position in shares of SkyWest by 14.5% in the third quarter.
-Allspring Global Investments Holdings LLC now owns 2,851 shares of the transportation company’s stock valued at $120,000 after purchasing an additional 362 shares during the period.
-79.94% of the stock is owned by institutional investors.
+Other hedge funds have also added to or reduced their stakes in the company.
+Brandywine Global Investment Management LLC bought a new stake in SkyWest in the second quarter worth about $3,844,000.
+Capula Management Ltd bought a new stake in shares of SkyWest in the third quarter valued at approximately $1,058,000.
+Dimensional Fund Advisors LP raised its position in shares of SkyWest by 0.3% in the second quarter.
+Dimensional Fund Advisors LP now owns 3,328,481 shares of the transportation company’s stock valued at $135,536,000 after purchasing an additional 9,754 shares during the period.
+Illinois Municipal Retirement Fund bought a new stake in shares of SkyWest in the third quarter valued at approximately $1,115,000.
+Finally, Handelsbanken Fonder AB bought a new stake in shares of SkyWest in the third quarter valued at approximately $201,000.
+Institutional investors own 79.94% of the company’s stock.

 SkyWest Price Performance